 Your Friends and Classmates

-- The Harvard Assessment Seminars found that academic achievement is strongly associated with the ability of students to organize and participate in groups: that “interactive relationships organized around academic work are vital”
+- The Harvard Assessment Seminars found that academic achievement is strongly associated with the ability of students to organise and participate in groups

-- The power of talking sideways to children offers some powerful insight into fundamental needs — ones I think you will quickly see apply to adults as well
+- The power of talking sideways to children offers powerful insight into our fundamental needs

 Feedback from professionals